Phaedra Parks On Kandi Burruss Lawsuit: ‘No Stories Shock Or Amaze Me’

 — DallasBlack.com (@DallasBlackcom) January 3, 2017

 “Everybody knows that anything worth having or doing usually does not come or happen without hard work and few challenges.
-Thankfully, I was blessed to have great collaborators and momentum around the project; coupled with an amazing team so we were able to organize a camp despite being in another state,” Phaedra Parks explains about the camp she was planning on putting together on Sunday’s episode of The Real Housewives of Atlanta, according to Bravo.
+Thankfully, I was blessed to have great collaborators and momentum around the project; coupled with an amazing team so we were able to organize a camp despite being in another state,” Phaedra Parks explains about the camp she was planning to put together on Sunday’s episode of The Real Housewives of Atlanta, according to Bravo.

 What do you think of Phaedra Parks’ comments about Kandi’s drama with Johnnie?
 Are you surprised she turned down the lawsuit offer?